milena-allaway/weather_dashboard/README.md

 N/A no installation required

 ## Usage
-When you visit [url insert], you will see an empty weather dashboard.
+When you visit https://milena-allaway.github.io/weather_dashboard/ , you will see an empty weather dashboard.
 ![weatherstart](https://github.com/milena-allaway/weather_dashboard/assets/132115087/1480dee1-8026-46e2-99de-63a3f564290c)

 You can search for a city by typing in the input form field where indicated, then click "search".
 The searched cities weather data will display, showing current data and a future forecast.
 You will see the city name and date, the weather in degrees celsius, humidity, windspeed, and an icon representing the weather conditions.